Transport-based initial conditions for heavy-ion collisions at finite densities: X-SCAPE Implementation

 The X-SCAPE framework implements the workflow chain \texttt{SMASH+MUSIC+iSS+SMASH}, orchestrated by the Bulk Dynamics Manager (BDM) module in version~2.0.0 in the executable \texttt{SMASHInitialCondition}~\cite{XSCAPErepo}.
 Within X-SCAPE, all modules can operate on a time-stepped basis, enabling workflows where each module advances according to its own internal clock.

 The specific workflow corresponding to this study is illustrated in Fig.~\ref{fig:FlowDiagramXSCAPE}, where time flows from left to right.

 The simulation begins by initializing the nuclei in SMASH according to a Woods–Saxon distribution, separated by the chosen impact parameter, which can be either fixed or randomly sampled within a range.
 The time origin $t=0$ is then defined dynamically as the moment of the first nucleon–nucleon collision.
 During the pre-equilibrium stage, SMASH propagates the produced hadrons in Minkowski coordinates, while the BDM module continuously extracts particles crossing the iso-$\tau_0=0.5\,\mathrm{fm}/c$ hypersurface.
+Ref.~\cite{Schafer:2021csj} demonstrated that this removal, which leaves holes in the hadronic medium, does not affect final-state observables.
 To ensure accurate determination of hadron crossings on this surface, the pre-equilibrium hadronic transport evolution is performed with a very small timestep of $\Delta t=0.002\;\mathrm{fm}/c$.
 Hadrons in the extracted hadron list are back-propagated using free-streaming, ensuring they are exactly on the iso-$\tau_0$ hypersurface when the source terms are created.
 All participant hadrons are then given to a hadron liquefier module that smears the source terms according to the procedure described in Sec.~\ref{subsec:MUSIC}.
 At the same time, the spectator hadrons are stored for possible use in the afterburner phase.\footnote{In this work, we do not include the spectator hadrons in the afterburner phase.}

 Since the hydrodynamic evolution is performed in Milne coordinates, it is not possible to concurrently feed hadrons from the transport stage into the hydrodynamic stage in real time.
 Instead, after the SMASH initial stage is complete, the time is reset to $\tau_0$, and the subsequent evolution proceeds in proper time using timesteps of $0.1\;\mathrm{fm}/c$ in the BDM module.\footnote{Note that within one time step of the BDM module, the hydrodynamic evolution typically advances in multiple substeps.
 In our setup, a time step of $\Delta\tau = 0.02\;\mathrm{fm}/c$ is used to satisfy the Courant–Friedrichs–Lewy (CFL) condition~\cite{Courant1928}.} At the first hydrodynamic timestep, the sources from the hadron liquefier module are deposited in MUSIC.